 It is a legal requirement that installers notify Energex or Ergon and receive approval for battery systems before the system is installed however it is believed that some installers have not followed this process which can lead to potential safety issues.

-In order to claim your $50 you will need to know the following information
+In order to claim your $50 for your Sunshine Coast solar system you will need to know the following information:

 - Your NMI number (this can be found on your power bill)